top of page

 Such experiences are necessary for the healthy development of all human beings, because we are all creatures of Earth.
 It is vitally important that young children are given consistent opportunity to foster their innate connection with the natural world, as this holds positive implications for their physical, psychological, and spiritual well-being now and into the future.

 At this program, mentors hold space for children’s natural-born desire to explore and encourage the building of new relationships with the natural world and each other.
-Together we sing songs, share special finds and artifacts, tell stories, imitate animals, and play to learn.
+Together we sing songs, share special finds and artifacts, tell stories, imitate animals, explore freely, and play to learn.
 Children are free to be themselves, to do what feels good, and to ask for what they need.
 They are safe to test the boundaries of their comfort zones as they seek the new experiences and connections with the land that their growing minds and bodies crave.

-program details
+program details - Spring 2026

-Ages 4-6 years
+Ages 3-4 years

-Cost $210
+Cost $250

 A sample day may look something like this, but can vary depending on the interests and needs of the children: